 From Centipede Press:

-- Ribbon marker, head and tail bands, sewn binding, rounded back, and other extras.
+- Ribbon marker, head and tail bands, top-edge stain, reinforced binding.